eclipse-sumo/sumo/docs/web/docs/Simulation/SaveAndLoad.md

 By default, the state of the [random number generators](Randomness.md) is not saved.
 Thus, simulations will behave differently from the original after being reloaded from a state.

 When setting option **--save-state.rng**, the state of all random number generators will be included in the state and restored upon loading.
 Saving this extra state costs about 500Kb.
 If this overhead is too high it can be reduced by setting a lower value of **--thread-rngs** (default 64).
-The value should be no lower than the number of threads used for routing or simulation (**--threads, **--device.rerouting.threads**).
+The value should be no lower than the number of threads used for routing or simulation (**--threads**, **--device.rerouting.threads**).

+!!! note
+    States which contain the state of the RNG are platform dependent.
+This means you cannot load a Windows rng state on Linux and vice versa.

-# Know Issues
+# Known Issues

 - flows cannot be loaded from a state file alone (the original route file must be loaded as well)
 - the internal state of the laneChangeModel is not saved